degory/ghul/test/README.md

 Once you have a test case that generates the appropriate output, you need to capture that output as expectation files.
 If on a future test run the test produces different output to what was expected, the test runner will flag the test as failed

-With a test case project open in Visual Studio Code, run the default build task to execute the test:
+With a test case folder open in Visual Studio Code, run the default build task to execute the test:

 `<Ctrl>+<Shift>+P` | `Tasks: Run task` | `Capture test expectations`